-- Which precision treatment under which conditions is most effective for a specific person is not always clear.
-These treatments are costly and not available to all people with cancer - There is insufficient knowledge about practice variation and the impact of practice variation on people with cancer - Deciding together on treatment options is not always applied in practice - The consequences of treatment are not always discussed, while this can affect the treatment preferences of people with cancer
+- elderly.77-79 As a result, treatments are less well-suited to these groups and less effective - Which precision treatment under which conditions is most effective for a specific person is not always clear.
+These treatments are costly and not available to all people with cancer 80 - There is insufficient knowledge about practice variation and the impact of practice variation on people with cancer - Deciding together on treatment options is not always applied in practice - The consequences of treatment are not always discussed, while this can affect the treatment preferences of people with cancer 71. - Sometimes there is insufficient insight into how an oncological drug should be used appropriately.
+At the time the drug is included in the basic insurance package, there has often been insufficient research into the correct positioning in the patient journey, an effective dosage or duration of use 154